 Shoemakers did not differentiate between the right foot and the left foot for shoes until the middle of the 19th Century.
 They were made as a single block that could fit either foot.
 This is where the square shape comes from.

-It wasn’t until the twentieth century that shoemakers improved comfort by making foot-specific shoes.
-A curved toe shoe is hence harder to make.
+It wasn't until the twentieth century that shoemakers improved comfort by making foot-specific shoes.
+A curved-toe shoe is thus harder to make.

 Without definite ends and the defined ends of a square toe, the leather used to make a curved toe has to be expertly pulled and shaped.
 No spaces are left between the wooden mold (last) and the leather.